noomerzx/vue-barcode-scanner/README.md

 * Change by pass elapsed time from 500ms to 30ms and change the logic to make scanner detection better (0.4)
 * Options to set scan sensitivity (it's elapsed time for each key scanned, default 100ms) (0.5)
 * New method to set scan sensitivity manually (0.5)
+* New option to require 'data-barcode' attribute for specific field input (0.6)

 ----------------------------------------
 ## Dependencies